rollerozxa/MC2MT/README.md

 If you have a Minecraft world post-flattening (i.e. 1.13 or newer), then you can convert it to the 1.12 format using [Amulet](https://www.amuletmc.com/).

-When mapping Minecraft block IDs and data values into Minetest, a set of mappings for Mineclonia is used.
-The converted world will then be visible in the main menu when you select Mineclonia (not MineClone2, not Minetest Game).
+When mapping Minecraft block IDs and data values into Minetest itemstrings and param2 values, a set of mappings for Mineclonia is used which can be found at `src/conversions.h`.
+When you put the converted world into your worlds folder it will be visible in the main menu when you select Mineclonia (not MineClone2, not Minetest Game).

+Currently, the mappings are mostly complete for basic full building blocks, as that is what my usecase for a converter program is.
+If you convert a world that contains more complex blocks and it gets converted wrongly then please help fixing them so it can become better.

 ## Usage
 It is a command-line program.
 Call it from the terminal with two arguments, first argument is the input Minecraft world and second argument is the output Minetest world.
 For example: